Gather round, my bros. It’s bring-your-beard-to-work day, and you’re all invited.

 If your boss is some snotty lady who’s always nagging you to trim your beard, it’s probably because she thinks you’ve started looking too handsome for your own good.

 Get the message?
 No matter how neat or rugged, a luscious full beard is a handsome addition to any face.
-Expertly combed, precisely trimmed and with a subtle hint of Mission Beard’s soon-to-be-released beard oil – this is the stuff of legends.
+Expertly combed, precisely trimmed and with a subtle hint of Mission Beard’s all-natural beard oil – this is the stuff of legends.

 So anyway, where were we?
 You’re walking into work like some kind of Greek God and people start losing their sh*t over it.
 What happens next?